MicrosoftDocs/winrt-api/windows.graphics.holographic/holographiccamerapose_trygetvisiblefrustum_1642166699.md

 ## -description
 Gets the predicted view frustum for the current pose, expressed in the specified coordinate system.

-If this is a stereo display, this is the combined frustum of both stereo views, including the left and right view and projection matrices.

-This frustum shares the same dimensions as the true view frustum at the time of rendering, although it may be off by some amount due to prediction error.
-Call TryGetCullingFrustum to get a conservative frustum that takes this uncertainty into account.

-This method will return null if the specified coordinate system cannot be located at the moment.

 ## -parameters
 ### -param coordinateSystem
 The coordinate system in which to express the visible frustum.